adityamohan29/GeniusPDF/README.md

 # GeniusPDF
-A PDF viewer with a local word look-up
+A PDF viewer with a local word look-up.